 Espoma’s Bio-Tone Starter Plus Fertilizer is a great option for hostas (or any other type of plant).
 This product contains mycorrhizal fungi, which help hostas develop a strong root system, and it’s also enhanced with kelp meal to provide nutrients that might be lacking in the planting area.

 Down to Earth’s Starter Mix is a balanced (3-3-3) product formulated from natural materials like fish bone meal and alfalfa meal.
 This product also contains mycorrhizal fungi to help hostas develop a strong root system.

 In addition to packaged fertilizer products, natural soil amendments can really help a hosta thrive.
-This includes mixing organic material in with the soil prior to planting, as well as adding a fresh thin layer of organic mulch in the spring and fall.
+This includes mixing organic material in with the soil prior to planting, as well as adding a fresh, thin layer of organic mulch in the spring and fall.

 In terms of pre-planting soil amendments, many gardeners till the soil in the entire mature footprint of the plant and mix in organics like coco coir, peat moss, compost, or rotted manure.
-You can also correct overly alkaline soil by adding soil acidifier (always do a soil test).
+You can also correct overly alkaline soil by adding a soil acidifier (always do a soil test).

 For mulching hostas, many gardeners like to use shredded bark, compost, cocoa shells, coconut coir, pine needles, or hardwood chips.
-A 1-inch layer of mulch helps protect hostas from extreme temperatures and also helps the soil retain moisture.
+A 1-inch layer of mulch helps protect hostas from extreme temperatures and helps the soil retain moisture.